The Data Sources tree is where you import, navigate, and manipulate Data Set(s) and aggregated summary tables.

 at the top of the tree is used to search for variables across all data sources.

-- The circle plus icon
+- The plus icon

 is used to add a new data source.

-- The three dots
+- The info icon

 -

-Show Names - shows each variable's unique underlying name alongside its label, making it easier to Find Variables in Displayr.
+Show names - shows each variable's unique underlying name alongside its label, making it easier to Find Variables in Displayr.

 -

-Show Names - shows each variable's unique underlying name alongside its label, making it easier to Find Variables in Displayr.
+Show names - shows each variable's unique underlying name alongside its label, making it easier to Find Variables in Displayr.

 Working with a Data Set

-Right click variable set menu
+Right-click and More Actions variable set menu

 - Apply Template and Save as Template - saves or applies a Variable Set template to modify variables based on another similar variable.
 This will update properties such as variable Structure, combined categories and NETs, order, value labels, etc.